dhwlm/dhwlm.github.io/_posts/2017-06-09-top-atom-packages.md

 	<figcaption>create and insert Gists. </figcaption>
 </figure>

-Are you using atom? did I miss out on your favorite package?
+Are you using Atom? did I miss out on your favorite package?